machellerogden/white-elephant/README.md

 # Generators

-With there random data generators in hand, you are unstoppable.
+With these random data generators in hand, you are unstoppable.

 Unfamiliar with generators?
 [RTFM here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators).